geerteltink/dockerfiles/readme.md

 - The app is available at [http://localhost/](http://localhost/).
 - [MailHog](https://github.com/mailhog/MailHog) is used to catch emails and can be accessed at [http://localhost:8025/](http://localhost:8025/).

+## Fixing "Permission Denied" Issues

+Use setfacl to set permission on the host

+    sudo setfacl -Rm g:82:rwX,d:g:82:rwX /home/<username>/projects

+Or create a new group with ID 82 on the host and add yourself to this group.

+    sudo groupadd -r -g 82 alpine-www-data
+    sudo usermod -a -G alpine-www-data $(id -un)

 ## Docker commands

 ```bash